310mc/https-310mc.github.io-tl/source/_posts/other/es_scout_quotes.md

 categories:
 - [Enstars, ES!]
 tags:
 description: "[ES!]
-Ensemble Stars (Enstars) Translation of the quotes that appear when you scout a 5* of the character."
+Ensemble Stars (Enstars) translation of the quotes that appear when you scout a 5* of the character."
 permalink: es_scout_quotes/
 ---